Co-op Food

-Co-op Food is a brand used for the food retail business of The Co-operative Group in the United Kingdom.
+Co-op is a UK supermarket chain and the brand used for the food retail business of The Co-operative Group, one of the world's largest consumer co-operatives.
+As the UK's fifth largest food retailer, Co-op operates nearly 2,400 food stores.
+It also supplies products to over 6,000 other stores, including those run by independent co-operative societies, through its wholesale business, Co-op Wholesale.

-Prior to reintroducing the brand in 2016, the group used "The Co-operative" branding, which is still used by a number of consumers' co-operative societies in the UK.
-Other societies use their own branding.
+Co-op is a mutual and employs 56,000 people, with an annual turnover of more than £11 billion.
+The organisation is known for its involvement in social and community programmes.

-In 2016, the Co-operative Food accounted for approximately 6.6% of the UK groceries market.
+Although Co-op formerly operated several larger supermarkets, the vast majority of their sites today are small or medium sized stores.

 Operations

-The "Co-op" brand is used by over 3,500 shops owned by various societies which make up the co-operative movement, including the Central England Co-operative and the Midcounties Co-operative.
-A number of co-operative societies including Scotmid and the Lincolnshire Co-operative prefer to use the 1992 'cloverleaf version' of The Co-operative brand.
+The "Co-op" brand is used by over 3,500 shops owned by various societies which make up the co-operative movement, including the Central England Co-operative.
+A number of co-operative societies including the Lincolnshire Co-operative prefer to use the 1992 'cloverleaf version' of The Co-operative brand.
 In May 2016, The Co-operative Group reverted to the use of its 1968 Co-op cloverleaf branding.

 In March 2009, The Co-operative Group acquired the Somerfield supermarket retailer for £1.57bn from a group of private equity investors.
 The Somerfield Head Office in Bristol was subsequently closed and the grocery stores were either sold to rivals or integrated into its own Co-op Food division.
 In 2016, The Co-operative Group sold 298 smaller convenience stores to McColl's.

-The majority of products sold in "Co-op Food" shops are sourced collectively through Co-operative Federal Trading Services although stocking decisions and pricing are determined by the individual businesses.
+The majority of products sold in "Co-op Food" shops are sourced collectively through Federal Retail Trading Services although stocking decisions and pricing are determined by the individual businesses.